Quitch/GW-AI-Overhaul/README.md

 ## Difficulty

 Each difficulty describes the enemy AI behaviour and handicaps; sub-commanders are not impacted by difficulty.
-I'd recommend starting with Silver and seeing how you go.

 ### Casual